 In addition to a 401(k), having an IRA is a smart financial move.
 You must open a Traditional or Roth IRA on your own.
 With an IRA, you can save more money if you max out your 401(k).
 They also come with a host of tax benefits – Roth IRA withdrawals aren’t taxed, for instance.

 Don’t limit yourself to one or two savings vehicles.
 Choose the tools that will help you meet all of your short- to long-term savings goals.

 Track and Reward Yourself

 Review your various savings accounts to ensure you’re still on track to meet targets.
 If not, adjust accordingly to get back on track.

 Additionally, don’t hesitate to reward yourself on occasion.
 When you hit a particular goal, reward yourself and then continue on toward reaching the next target.

-America Saves Week is a reminder that you can save money, no matter your annual income.
+You can save money, no matter your annual income.
 Set goals and use the right savings tools to help you prepare for the short- and long-term future.

 Contact Bank Midwest today for more information on our savings products.